oliverkisza/Final-Project-Team-1/README.md

 Due to the dataset being completed by the CDC and the ability to compare and contrast recent datasets of heart disease data (2020 and 2022 data), our group felt this could be a great way to predict potential heart disease across the American populace.

-## Step 1: Preprocess the Data
 <a name="dpp"></a>

-## Step 1: Preprocess the Data
+## Step 1: Data Preprocessing<

-xxxxxxxxxxxxxxx
+In order to best understand and target variables to use in the model, the group sought a number of techniques and tools to understand both datasets.
-## Step 2: Compile, Train, and Evaluate the Model
+## Step 2: Compiling, Training, & Evaluation
 <a name="cte"></a>

 xxxxxxxxxxxxxxxxxxxxxxxxx